 Details Of Our Family Trip To Ladakh

-With so much to do around in the scenic land of Ladakh, we wouldn’t be surprised if you’re thinking of planning your trip soon too!
+With so much to do around in the scenic land of Ladakh, we wouldn’t be surprised if you’re thinking of planning a Ladakh family tour!
 Here’s what Chhaya’s family got on their vacation.

 Trip Type: Family

 Inclusions: Breakfast, Dinner, Airport transfers, Accommodations, Sightseeing cab, Welcome drinks on arrival, Govt taxes including GST

 Exclusions: Lunch, English Speaking Driver, Camel ride, Entry fee charges, Airfare, Rafting, Any other additional cost incurred during the trip

 Despite having just 7 days in Ladakh, we had a lot of things planned ahead of us and here are some of the takeaways from our trip that you should know of.

 Locals In Ladakh